food & drink ·

 by New York Bucket List

-Bucket Listers has rounded some of the top cafes, coworking spots, and public spaces throughout the city.
-Take a look at our picks below:
+We rounded up some of the top cafes, coworking spots, and public spaces throughout the city to plug in and power through some emails.
+Take a look at our picks below.

 Hungry Ghost